 9Korfbal: the Dutch mish-mash of basketball, netball and handball

-In korfbal, two teams play, each with four women and four men.
+In korfbal, two teams play against each other, each team with four women and four men.
 The object of the game is to get what looks like a soccer ball into a hoop, which sits atop a 3.5-metre tall pole.
 This fast-paced game has the same intensity and passion you’ll find in US NBA basketball.

 Although korfbal was invented by the Dutch, over 70 countries from around the world compete in this sport at the World Games.

 Sjoelen is a popular game that has similarities to shuffleboard.
 In fact, many Dutch families have a sjoeltafel hiding away in an attic somewhere.
 The aim is to slide 30 wooden pucks down the long board and through small wooden arches to score points.